abhyasgiri/book-donation-app/README.md

 - Update the shop details (satisfies 'Update')
 - Delete the shop (satisfies 'Delete')

 Flask has been chosen as the web framework of choice for this project.
-There are several advantage of using Flask: 1) Offers a light simple framework and is easy to understand, 2) Flexible - almost all parts of flask are open to change, 3) Integrated support for unit testing and 4) Offers Jinja2 templating.
+There are several advantage of using Flask:
+1) Offers a light simple framework and is easy to understand
+2) Flexible - almost all parts of flask are open to change
+3) Integrated support for unit testing
+4) Offers Jinja2 templating.

 ## Architecture
 ---